 We denote by $A(\sigma,\bm{f'_\sigma})$ the output of $A$ on input $\sigma$ and predictions $\bm{f'}_\sigma$.
 To simplify notation, we will omit $\sigma$ when it is clear from context, i.e., we will use $\bm{f'}$ in place of $\bm{f'_\sigma}$.

-\section{Profile packing}
+\section{Profile Packing}

-In this section we present an online algorithm with predictions $\bm{f'}$ which we call \pp. The algorithm uses a parameter $m$, which is a sufficiently large, but constant integer, that will be specified later.
-The algorithm is based on a the concept of a {\em profile}, denoted by $P_{\bm{f'}}$, which is defined as a multiset that consists of $\lceil f'_x m \rceil$ items of size $x$, for all $x\in [1,k]$.
-One may think of the profile as an ``approximation'' of the multiset of items that is expected as input, given the predictions $\bm{f'}$.
+In this section, we present and analyze an online algorithm with predictions $\bm{f'}$, which we call \pp. The algorithm is based on the concept of a {\em profile}, denoted by $P_{\bm{f'}}$, which we define as the multiset that consists of $\lceil f'_x m \rceil$ items of size $x$, for all $x\in [1,k]$.
+Here, $m$ is a parameter that is a sufficiently large, but constant integer, which will be specified later.
+One may thus think of the profile as an ``approximation'' of the multiset of items that is expected as input, given the predictions $\bm{f'}$.

-Consider an {\em optimal} packing of the items in the profile $P_{\bm{f'}}$.
-Since the size of items in $P_{\bm{f'}}$ is bounded by $k$, it is possible to compute the optimal packing in constant time (e.g., using the algorithm of~\cite{Korf02}).
+Consider an {\em optimal} packing of the items in $P_{\bm{f'}}$.
+Since the size of items in $P_{\bm{f'}}$ is bounded by $k$, it is possible to compute such an optimal packing in constant time, e.g., using an efficient exact heuristic~\cite{Korf02}).
 We will denote by $p_{\bm{f'}}$ the number of bins in the optimal packing of all items in the profile.
 Note that each of these $p_{\bm{f'}}$ bins is filled according to a certain type that is specified by the optimal packing of the profile.
-We will simplify notation and use $P$ and $p$ instead of $P_{\bm{f'}}$ and $p_{\bm{f'}}$, respectively, when $\bm{f'}$ is implied.
+We simplify notation and use $P$ and $p$ instead of $P_{\bm{f'}}$ and $p_{\bm{f'}}$, respectively, when $\bm{f'}$ is implied.